i-lazarev/fbw17-lots/02-html-css/exercises/bootstrap/exercise-08-using-a-boilerplate/README.md

 ### Pick the template code

-- Make a copy of your starter template.
-Call it bootstrap-template-test.html
+- Create an empty bootstrap-template-test.html file
 - On the bootstrap page: Go to tab "Examples"
 - Click on any of the examples
 - Right-click on the page and select "View source"
 - Select & Copy all code by CTRL+A followed by CTRL+C
-- Paste the code into the body of your bootstrap-template-test.html
+- Paste the code into your empty bootstrap-template-test.html
-- Keep the source code page open.
+- Keep the boottrap source code page open.
 We will need it again...

 ### Fix the broken links

 - View the page
-  - The bootstrap files are not loaded => because all links to bootstrap in the HTML are relative. o the browser does not find these resources.
+  - The bootstrap files are not loaded => because all links to bootstrap in the HTML are relative.
+The browser look for these resources (css + javascript files) now on your local PC.
+But does not find these resources there
 - Add the following line within your head section to fix it:  `<base href="https://getbootstrap.com">`.
 Now you make all relative links pointing to bootstrap again
-- Watch for custom CSS stylesheet linked like so `<link href="album.css" >`.
+- View the page in the browser.
 It should look much better.
 But not 1:1.
+- Watch for a custom CSS stylesheet linked like so `<link href="album.css" >`.
-- Watch for a CSS file in the head that does not start with a slash and is just referenced by its time.
+  - This custom CSS file in the head does not start with a slash.
 This link is not relative to the domain.
-It is relative to the current folder
+It is relative to the current folder.
+So again, our page does not find it.
+We need to fix that too.
 - View the source code of the original page again.
-Click on the link.
-Now you get the full url of the CSS file in the address bar of the browser.
-Copy this full url and paste it into your local file instead of the filename.
+In the code: Click on the link of the file.
+Now you get forwarded to the file.
+Find the full url of the CSS file in the address bar of the browser.
+Copy this url and paste it into your local file instead of the filename.
 - View your page again.
 Now it should look like the original

-### Reponsivity test
+### Responsivity test

 - Go into the Chrome Dev Tools (either right-click "Inspect" on any element or go to your top menu: Tools > Developer tools)
 - Shrink and expand the view (emulating mobile and desktop view)
 - Watch if the responsivity works

 Congratulations.

-You can you can always start any bootstrap page with a boilerplate without the need to reinvent the wheel all the time.
+You now can always start any of your bootstrap pages with a boilerplate.
+Without the need to reinvent the (layout) wheel all the time.